 There can be no assurance that tax, securities or other laws will not be changed in a manner that adversely affects the distributions received by the Portfolios or by unitholders.
-There can be no assurance that Canadian federal income tax laws and the administrative policies and assessing practices of the Canada Revenue Agency respecting the treatment of mutual fund trusts will not be changed in a manner that adversely affects either the Portfolios or unitholders.
+There can be no assurance that Canadian federal income tax laws and the administrative policies and assessing practices of the CRA respecting the treatment of mutual fund trusts will not be changed in a manner that adversely affects either the Portfolios or unitholders.

-For example, changes to tax legislation or the administration thereof could affect the taxation of a Portfolio or the issuers of securities in which it invests.
+Changes to tax legislation or the administration thereof could affect the taxation of a Portfolio or the issuers of securities in which it invests.

+Commodity

-Certain proposals included in Bill C-59 would implement an excessive interest and financing expenses limitation ("EIFEL").
-The EIFEL rules, if enacted, may limit the deductibility of net interest and financing expenses for Canadian tax purposes.
-The EIFEL rules are generally intended to apply in respect of taxation years beginning on or after October 1, 2023.
-To the extent that the EIFEL rules were to apply to a Portfolio to deny the deduction of Commodity Changes in the prices of commodities, such as oil and gas, may have an effect on a natural resource company or an income or royalty trust whose business is based on a particular commodity.
+Changes in the prices of commodities, such as oil and gas, may have an effect on a natural resource company or an income or royalty trust whose business is based on a particular commodity.
 A Portfolio that invests in the securities of such issuers may also be affected.
 Prices of commodities are generally cyclical and may experience dramatic fluctuations in short periods of time.
 Prices of commodities may also be affected by new resource discoveries or changes in government regulations.